 Interpreters need to be familiar with both business and social settings.

-I plan on writing a future post on the difference between business culture in France and Australia, so I won’t go into detail here.
-As for social situations, a good starting point is to know what topics of conversation are taboo in the other culture.
+If you’re interested in communication differences between France and Australia, you can read my blog post here about how conversations are constructed and differences in expression.
+In terms of social situations, a good starting point is to know what topics of conversation are taboo in the other culture.
 This is especially true of France given that the French love conversation and debate.
 Be careful!
 Only give opinions on subjects you are knowledgeable about, otherwise you may be expected to defend your views on a topic!
 Good conversation topics in France are food, art and philosophy while things to avoid – that are seen as taboo in French conversation are money, religion and asking “what do you do for work”? when you first meet someone.

 There are many academic articles that refer to the role of an interpreter as a ‘Cultural mediator’